abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/gcp/gcp.md

 abcdesktop-gcp-1  us-central1-a  1.33.5-gke.1308000  34.172.78.248  custom-4-8192  1.33.5-gke.1308000  2          RUNNING  IPV4
 ```

-## Create a Kubernetes cluster using Google Cloud Console
+## Create a Kubernetes Cluster Using Google Cloud Console

-If you don't have a running kubernetes cluster, connect to your GCP console interface and search for `Create a Kubernetes Cluster`.
+If you do not have a running Kubernetes cluster, connect to your GCP console and search for `Create a Kubernetes Cluster`.

 ![gcp console overview](img/gcp-console-overview.png)